O-24-69 is a Council-sponsored amendment to the IDO that occurred outside of the Biennial Update.

 - How does a Comprehensive Plan relate to a Zoning Code?

-The previous parking reduction in UC-AC-EC-MS areas increased from 20% to 50%.
+O-24-69 increased the parking reduction in UC-AC-EC-MS areas from 20% to 50%.

-The previous parking reduction in MT areas in Areas of Change increased from 20% to 50%.
+O-24-69 increased the parking reduction in MT areas from 20% to 50% in Areas of Change.

-Parking reductions were increased for properties within the Premium Transit (PT) area from 50% to 60%, when not otherwise specified in IDO Table 5-5-1 and Table 5-5-2.
+O-24-69 increased the parking reduction in Premium Transit (PT) areas from 50% to 60%, for uses that do not have a PT reduction specified in IDO Table 5-5-1 and Table 5-5-2.

 Visit the Interactive IDO Zoning Map and select Button 2: Comprehensive Plan Layers.
 Check the boxes for Centers (which will display Urban Centers, Activity Centers, and Employment Centers) and Main Street Corridor Areas.